 Not everyone is tech-savvy.
 You might need to onboard people while the project is already underway.
-Invest in an intuitive tool like Rodeo that makes your life easier for you and your (future) teammates.
+Invest in an intuitive tool like Rodeo that makes life easier for you and your (future) teammates.

 The project kicks off as soon as the team and client agree on the estimated budget, deliverables, and goals.

-A department or colleague is your ‘client’ if you are working in-house.
+A department or colleague is your ‘client’ if you work in-house.
 At this stage, your team starts preparing for the project ahead.
 A big chunk of your time should be spent on budgeting.
 If the company thrives financially, so do your current and future projects.
 A detailed breakdown of the budget should include billable hours and other expenses.